Contents - Click a link to skip to the section you want to read

 Ania at Lazy Cat Kitchen does not include any grain or starch component to her bowl, which keeps it light yet satisfying.
 I love the unconventional inclusion of black olives and think they add a unique textural element, as well as some of those good fats that we need.

-In addition to shredded beetroot and zucchini noodles, the quick pickled onion adds a little zing and the Sambal dressing kicks everything up a notch, or two if you like things spicy.
+In addition to shredded beetroot and zucchini noodles (check out our zucchini spaghetti maker reviews to make your own at home), the quick pickled onion adds a little zing and the Sambal dressing kicks everything up a notch, or two if you like things spicy.
 This is a recipe to save and savor!

 Sweet Potato Chickpea Buddha Bowl